ganguli-lab/RetinalCellTypes/README.md

 # Retinal Cell Types

-This repository provides code accompanying the paper "The emergence of multiple retinal cell types through efficient coding of natural movies," to appear at NIPS 2018.
+This repository provides code accompanying the paper "The emergence of multiple retinal cell types through efficient coding of natural movies," presented at NeurIPS 2018: https://www.biorxiv.org/content/early/2018/10/31/458737

 ### Optimization of Linear Cell Types (semi-analytical solution using a grid search)